Chapter 12.06.1: From Sea to Deserts -> Sal Ammoniac Predating Saltpetre

 An Unforgettable Day

 It was all over too soon.
 When Dr Hans was done, everybody applauded!
-I asked him how he knows so much about meat curing and not only geology and mineralogy.
+I asked him how he knew so much about meat curing and not only geology and mineralogy.
 He told me that he grew up in a butcher’s family.
 His dad had a keen interest in mineralogy in particular since it deals with chemistry, crystal structure, and physical (including optical) properties of minerals and mineralized artefacts.
 His father inspired him to study geology.

 That evening we did not read Edward Smith’s book after supper.
-Instead, we went over the notes I took and where our host was too fast for me to catch everything he said, Minette, helped me to get the facts straight.
+Instead, we went over the notes I took and where our host was too fast for me to catch everything he said, Minette helped me to get the facts straight.
 She has a very keen mind and a great memory.

 Now I am off to bed!
 I am exhausted but insanely excited!
 My Danish experience had just gone to another level!
 I can hardly believe the privilege I have to be here!